maekitalo/tntnet/tntnet/doc/man/ecpp.7.markdown

-Each component has 3 parameters: `request`, `reply` and `qparam`.  `request` holds information about the client-request like http headers and the url, but also additional parameters specified in the config-file tntnet.conf(7).
-The type of request is tnt::HttpRequest.
+Each component has 3 parameters: `request`, `reply` and `qparam`.  `request` holds information about the client-request like http headers and the url, but also additional parameters specified in the config-file tntnet.xml(7).
+The type of request is `tnt::HttpRequest`.

-reply receives the answer from the component.
+`reply` receives the answer from the component.
 The component can set additional http-headers here, set cookies and - most important - generate output.
-The most important methods here are reply.out() and reply.sout().
-Both return a std::ostream, which receives the output of the component. reply.sout() has a filter installed, which translates some characters, whith special meanings in html to the corresponding html-entities.
+The most important methods here are `reply.out()` and `reply.sout()`.
+Both return a `std::ostream`, which receives the output of the component. `reply.sout()` has a filter installed, which translates some characters, whith special meanings in html to the corresponding html-entities.
 The characters are `<`, `>`, `&`, `"` and `'`.
 This is useful for printing values from variables to the html-code.